 From the moment I first stepped off a plane in Haiti in January 2011 my heart was captured by the plight of the Haitian people – especially her children, the future of this tiny, impoverished nation.

-This is my story about the country and children of Haiti and how they have turned my life completely around.
+This is my story about the country and the people of Haiti and how they have turned my life completely upside down.

-Some of the hard realities about Haiti that also impact my story are:
+Some of the hard realities about Haiti that impact my journey:

 67% of the Haitian population goes without food some days